• Skip to primary navigation

 Bitter Green Salad topped with oranges and filbers.

 • oranges - a variety of oranges will add a pretty color.
-I used Navel and Cara Cara Oranges.
+I used navel oranges and Cara Cara Oranges.
+Other favorites are blood oranges, red grapefruits - really any sweet oranges are perfect.
+Use a delicious variety of oranges!

 • filberts, also known as hazelnuts - though you can certainly substitute walnuts, pecans or even pistachios.